Black Friday will be here shortly, and chances are with that #studentloanbudget you’re just not ready for it.

 This is a favorite because you get to avoid all of the people at the mall, so anything you decide to do will probably be pretty lax.

 6. Set a hard budget per person

 I know I mentioned budget above, but this is more specific to setting a budget that you absolutely can’t exceed for each person you’re shopping for.

 A lot of times this makes picking out a gift more thoughtful than spending what you normally would!
 You can even share with the person why you thought that was the perfect gift for them; making it all the more special.

 This will keep you conscious of how much money you’re spending and still allow you to get in on the fun of Black Friday shopping, if that’s your thing.

 Yup, that’s right, forego your credit cards.

-The best way to stick to your budget is by limiting yourself to only a certain amount of cash and sticking to it.
+The best way to stick to your budget is by limiting yourself to only a certain amount of cash.

 We always think we are going to kick ourselves for not grabbing an item on sale.

 Realistically, there is a higher chance that you are going to feel all of the emotions of spending guilt before you’re going to be upset about not grabbing the $6 adorable throw pillow you didn’t really need.